Perpy-del/MamaZee/README.md

 ![Screenshot of MamaZee Logo](./public/mzee.jpg)
 # MamaZee E-Commerce Hair Store

-MamaZee Hair Store aims to create a new solution for natural hair breakage, natural hair stunted growth whilst maintaining a healthy, clean and beautiful looking hair.
+MamaZee Hair Store aims to create a new solution for natural hair breakage, and natural hair stunted growth whilst maintaining healthy, clean and beautiful-looking hair.
 This store contains products such as hair oils, hair cream, hair accessories and so many more products solely for making the hair shine through.

 ## Table of Contents